pierky/starttls-everywhere/USAGE.md

 * **DefsParser.py**, to parse and validate definitions files and to display resultant policy for a given mail domain.
 * **MTAConfigGenerator.py**, which translates policies into MTA-specific directives and fixes (upon user's confirmation) MTA general configuration in order to allow STARTTLS enforcing.
 * **MTALogWatcher.py**, to analyze MTAs' logs and report how many delivery failures are due to STARTTLS enforcing policies.
+* **GuessSTARTTLSPolicies.py**, to *guess* a policy for recipient domains on the basis of a set of attributes shared among MX hosts (WARNING: read its disclaimer - use it at your own risk).

 ## Configuration